20 Must-Have Healthy Boundaries In Marriage

 Before you announce your partner’s limits, set an example by coming up with boundaries for yourself.
 This will encourage your spouse to follow suit.
 Here is a step-by-step guide on how to set boundaries in a marriage:

-• Analyze if boundaries have been broken: Once you know your feelings, understand what is making you feel that way.
-For example, your spouse is coming home late regularly, criticizing you repeatedly, or you are yelling at your partner, annoyed at him/ her that they are not doing things your way, and so on.
+• Analyze if boundaries have been broken: Once you feel as if your boundaries have been broken, you should try to recognize how.
+It could be because your spouse is coming home late, criticizing you, or you are yelling at your partner, annoyed at him/ her that they are not doing things your way.

 And if you feel you are yelling at your spouse for everything, then set a boundary that you will not shout, but wait until your anger subsides.
 If you are annoyed because your partner is not doing things your way, then set a boundary that you will not be bothered about it unless it is harmful to your partner/ you or your relationship.